johnwalicki/ST-DiscoveryKit-WatsonIoT-Workshop/DISCOVERYIOTDATA.md

 - Observe the DiscoveryKit IoT Node sensor data in the **debug** tab of the Node-RED right sidebar.
 You can expand the twisties to expose the JSON object information.
 Hover over a debug message in the right sidebar and the node that generated the message will be outlined in orange.
   ![Receive DiscoveryKit Data](screenshots/DiscoveryKit-ReceiveData-Deploy.png)

+**Congratulations** - Your Node-RED flow is receiving sensor data from the Discovery Kit board.

+Continue to the next step - [Node-RED Charts](DASHBOARD.md)
 ***
 *Quick links :*
 [Home](README.md) - [IoT Platform Starter](CREATEIOTP.md) - [Device Types and Devices](DISCOVERYDEVICE.md) - [Node-RED Setup](NODERED.md) - [Sensor Data](DISCOVERYIOTDATA.md) - [Node-RED Charts](DASHBOARD.md) - [Store Data in Cloud Storage](CLOUDANT.md) - [Historical Charts](HISTORY.md) - [Watson Studio](STUDIO.md) - [Jupyter Notebooks](JUPYTER.md)